 How to Calculate Your CTR

-It’s calculated by dividing the number of clicks by the number of impressions of the ad and then multiply by 100, to get in percent.
+It’s calculated by dividing the number of clicks by the number of impressions of the ad and then multiply by 100, to get the number to show in percentages.

 How to Increase the CTR